aquinojosue/devops-challenge/acceleration-chart/README.md

 | service.port                  | int    | 80                                    | Port that the calc container service will use.                                                                                                     |
 | ingress                       | object | See values.yaml                       | Enable and configure ingress settings for the calc chart to use.
 Default configuration to be used with `join-challenge.local.jaquino.cloud` as host. |

-## Questions?
+## Questions? 🤔
 Don't hesitate to ask!
-I'll try to be available as much time as I can.
+I'll try to be available as much time as I can 😄.